alaTest Sites

-alaTest has collected and analyzed 30 reviews of Razer Edge.
-The average rating for this product is 3.6/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-People are impressed by the reliability and durability.
-The usability and portability also get good feedback.
-There are some less positive views about the size and battery.
-The storage and screen get mixed comments.
+alaTest has collected and analyzed 38 reviews of Razer Edge.
+The average rating for this product is 3.9/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
+Comments about the reliability and durability are on the whole positive.
+The screen and usability are also appreciated.
+There are mixed comments on the storage and design, while the size and battery get negative views.

 Expert review by : Chris Smith (trustedreviews.com)